fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 This is achieved already in some countries / regions as outlined below:
 - `TODO` - quote Skyguide example
 - ...

-## Known bugs and limitations

-FIXM Core 4.3.0 introduces a couple of properties suffixed “Previous” that can be used for exchanging values initially submitted in a filed or preliminary flight plan in addition to an updated value.
-The `FficeFPU` message template from the FF-ICE Message Application 1.1.0 further constrains the cardinality of these properties, and declares the properties suffixed "Previous" optional and their counterparts without suffix mandatory.

-This design comes with some limitations:
-- it technically allows the exchange of an `FficeFPU` message with an updated EOBT value only, i.e. without the previous EOBT value, which is not allowed according to the FF-ICE/R1 Implementation Guidance Manual.
-- it forces some  mandatory property (without suffix previous) to be present even when there is no change.

-The encoding rules described above aims to address these limitations.